aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Indicates whether update adjacent cells' border.

+**Remarks**

 The default value is false.
 For example: the bottom border of the cell A1 is update, the top border of the cell A2 should be changed too.

 **Returns:**
 boolean